UTTAM2311/GCE-Demo/README.md

 3. Deploying your application to a single instance

-    1. Run  a startup script.
-Created a file called instance-startup.sh in the application's root directory.
-Created and configured a Compute Engine instance .
+    1. Runs  a startup script and create the VM instance.(Note: Created a file called instance-startup.sh in the application's root directory.
+Created and configured a Compute Engine instance) .

+           $ sh deploy.sh

+    2. (Optional) If want to deploy in 2 instance with load balancing .

            $ sh deploy.sh

    #### Reference link :
    * https://cloud.google.com/community/tutorials/kotlin-springboot-compute-engine